fix8mt/conjure_enum/README.md

 ```bash
 cmake -DBUILD_UNITTESTS=false ..
 ```
+### Windows environments
+Create a new console project.
+Add the repo `https://github.com/fix8mt/conjure_enum.git` and clone the source.
+Make sure you set the C++ language to C++20 in the project preferences.
+The project should build and run the unit tests by default.

 ## Using in your application with cmake
 In `CMakeLists.txt` set your include path to:
 ```cmake